triton-inference-server/server/docs/run.rst

 available for inferencing.

-An example model repository containing a Caffe2 ResNet50, a TensorFlow Inception model, a simple TensorFlow GraphDef model (used by the :ref:`simple_client example <section-client-api>`), and a simple TensorFlow GraphDef model using String tensors (used by the :ref:`simple_string_client example <section-client-api>`) are provided in the `docs/examples/model_repository
+An example model repository containing a Caffe2 ResNet50, a TensorFlow Inception model, an ONNX densenet model, a simple TensorFlow GraphDef model (used by the :ref:`simple_client example <section-client-api>`), and a simple TensorFlow GraphDef model using String tensors (used by the :ref:`simple_string_client example <section-client-api>`) are provided in the `docs/examples/model_repository
 <https://github.com/NVIDIA/tensorrt-inference-server/tree/master/docs/examples/model_repository>`_